Efficient flexible boundary conditions for long dislocations

-Third, to reduce the number of domain decomposition iterations and speed-up the convergence, we integrate a residual-based relaxation method for the incompatibility forces which further speeds up the simulations by factor of $\sim$\,2--2.5 at basically no additional computational cost.
+Third, to reduce the number of domain decomposition iterations, we integrate a new residual-based relaxation method \citep{ramiere_iterative_2015} for the incompatibility forces which further speeds up the simulations by factor of $\sim$\,2--2.5 at basically no additional computational cost.

 As a second major novelty, we assess the performance of the FBC method using a comprehensive and diverse set of examples for dislocation motion, relevant for predicting mechanical properties, e.g., yield strength or ductility, including dislocation bow-out, dislocation-precipitate interaction, and dislocation cross-slip.
 On the basis of these examples, we show that the FBC method is not only much more efficient than the PAD method, when both methods give similar accuracy, but also more general as it naturally allows to incorporate elastic far-field contributions.
 To the author's best knowledge, the examples therefore demonstrate for the first time that FBCs can now indeed be considered as a practical, efficient, and easy-to-use method for simulating long dislocations at realistic length scales of tens of nanometers and beyond.